CaptOsedo/indian-startup/README.md

 # indian-startup
 analysis of startups funding in india

-# refrence
+# reference
 kaggle.com

-i analysed the
+I analysed the month with the highest entry